Do we really need two Wedding Videographers?

 Reason No. 2

 The second reason is also obvious in its benefits.
 It is more tempting to play it a little bit safer when you are by yourself shooting a wedding out of fear of missing important moments.
-However, when you have a second shooter it’s possible to be open to a little bit more experimentation and risk-taking which can lead to more dynamic and unique shots.
-Typically, when there are two videographers involved, there will be a wide-angle lens on my camera for those beautiful cinematic shots and the second videographer will have a tighter lens on their camera to capture all the subtle facial expressions and the more intimate moments between a couple.
+However, when you have a second shooter, it’s possible to be open to a little bit more experimentation and risk-taking, which can lead to more dynamic and unique shots.
+Typically, when there are two videographers involved, there will be a wide-angle lens on my camera for those beautiful cinematic shots, and the second videographer will have a tighter lens on their camera to capture all the subtle facial expressions and the more intimate moments between a couple.
 Combining these two allows for the best of both worlds – you can have those beautiful, sweeping, cinematic shots (usually on a gimbal stabilizer) and those smaller, intimate moments.
-When adding these together they make for a more visually striking wedding film.
+When adding these together, they make for a more visually striking wedding film.

 The point of this article was to be very transparent.
 I offer only packages with two videographers for a reason: I want to deliver the best possible results.
 This day is too important and deserves the utmost care and attention.
 My goal here was to highlight the advantages of having a second videographer.
 Being in more places at once increases the chances of capturing those crucial moments, and having two shooters can lead to more dynamic and visually striking cinematic shots.
 Let me give your wedding day the meticulous attention it deserves, ensuring every precious moment is beautifully captured.